dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 * Above4GDecoding is Enabled
 * CSM is Disabled(Enabling Windows8.1/10 WHQL Mode can do the same on some boards)

+# Stuck on `OC: Driver HfsPlus.efi at 0 cannot be found`

+Verify that your EFI/OC/Drivers matches up with your config.plist -> UEFi -> Drivers

 # "Waiting for Root Device" or Prohibited Sign error

 * Generally seen as a USB error, couple ways to fix: